andyrohdev/typing-test/README.md

 # typingtest-project
 This is a little side project!
-Here I will be experimenting and testing my Java knowledge.
+FULL STACK Application

 # Use Cases:
 1. As a user of the system I need to be able to access a main menu.